Can People With Parkinson’s Disease Sing?

 What is Parkinson’s Disease?

 Parkinson’s Disease is a neurological disorder that affects your motor system.
 Or, in other words, it’s a brain disease that affects how you move.
 You may have muscle tremors, slowed movements, rigid muscles, and difficulty with balance and walking.
 Parkinson’s is chronic, which means people live with it over the long term, and it’s progressive, which means it gets worse over time.

 Fortunately, we have many medicines and non-pharmacological methods available now to control symptoms and slow the progression of the disease.
 For more information, I’d recommend checking out this summary from The Mayo Clinic.
-Additionally, The Michael J. Fox Foundation has a handy infographic about Parkinson’s and a Q&A on non-pharmacological methods that may help people living with this disease.
+Additionally, The Michael J. Fox Foundation has handy information about Parkinson’s and a a Parkinson’s 360 toolkit that may help people living with this disease.

 How does Parkinson’s Disease affect the voice?

 Because Parkinson’s Disease affects the motor system, it affects the voice.
 After all, we use a lot of muscles to speak and sing, from the diaphragm to the larynx.
 Common symptoms related to speech include decreased volume, hoarseness, a breathy quality, monopitch, and imprecise articulation.
 Any of the symptoms that make speech difficult can make singing even harder.

 Is singing impossible, though?
 In her interview with AARP Magazine, Linda Ronstadt said, “I now understand that no one can sing with Parkinson’s disease.
 No matter how hard you try.”

 Of course, I don’t know Linda Ronstadt or what symptoms she is dealing with.
 I also realize that singing professionally – on a stage in front of audiences expecting a performance of a high caliber – is very different from singing along with the radio.